How Offrly Works

 The short version

 Offrly is a free UK property analyst with two tools — AI-graded property search and instant sale or rental valuation.
-Both run in about 30 seconds, free, with no signup.
+Both run in about 30 seconds, free, with no mandatory signup.
 The estimate is indicative market guidance — not a regulated valuation, not financial / tax / legal advice.

 Below: what we produce, what's in the estimate, what's not, where it's reliable, where it isn't, and how we publish accuracy.